-Most residences and businesses in smaller towns and rural areas are served by private wells or small community well systems.
-Municipal and community water suppliers are required to routinely test and treat any harmful bacteria that may enter their systems or be carried to their customers.
-Individual well owners are not required to test and treat bacteria in their drinking water supplies and most do not realize that they ought to do so routinely.
+Most residences and businesses in small towns and rural areas are served by private wells or small community well systems.
+Municipal and community water suppliers must routinely test and treat any harmful bacteria that may enter their systems or be carried to their customers.
+Individual well owners are not required to test and treat bacteria in their drinking water supplies, and most do not realize that they should do so routinely.

-The only way to know whether or not your well water has harmful bacteria is to have a sample tested by a competent water quality lab.
-We recommend that an owner test any drilled well at least every three years and any dug well at least once a year to assure that harmful bacteria have not gotten into the drinking water.
+The only way to know whether your well water has harmful bacteria is to have a sample tested by a competent water quality lab.
+We recommend that an owner test any drilled well every three years and any dug well once a year to assure that harmful bacteria have not gotten into the drinking water.

-- Traditional chlorination (often called “shocking the well”) that sterilizes the water using a dosage of chlorine bleach and followed by flushing of the well and water system; or
+- Traditional chlorination (often called “shocking the well”) sterilizes the water using a dosage of chlorine bleach and followed by flushing the well and water system.

-- A biodegradable sterilant that does not carry the effects of chlorine bleach, breaks down relatively quickly and can be field tested to assure complete flushing.
+- A biodegradable sterilant that does not carry the effects of chlorine bleach breaks down relatively quickly.
+It can be field-tested to assure complete flushing.